Frankline-Kiplangat/zeraki3/README.md

 ##  MySQL
-* Query t display values in a table
+* Query to display selected values from a table